 Comfort is a key consideration for this wardrobe essential, and while some pairs are comfortable in some situations, they can be less ideal in others or may become uncomfortable after hours of wear.
 With this in mind, we tested each pair for extended periods of time while doing daily activities, like working, running errands, and cleaning the house.
 We also made sure to do aerobic activity in each pair to test how comfortable they were while being active.
 Products scored well if the fabric felt nice against the skin, stayed in place, and stretched to accommodate body movements.
 Garments lost points for any chafing, rubbing, cutting in, restricting the range of motion, riding up, or slipping down.

-The Fruit of the Loom Breathable Bikini offers full coverage with lower leg openings and stayed securely in place no matter the situation.
-Of the cotton styles tested, the Ivy and Lilly Bikini and Hipster is made of a soft, lightweight cotton/elastane blend that felt fantastic against the skin.
+The Fruit of the Loom Breathable Bikini offers full coverage with lower leg openings and stays securely in place no matter the situation.
+Of the cotton styles tested, the Iris and Lilly Bikini and Hipster is made of a soft, lightweight cotton/elastane blend that felt fantastic against the skin.
 Both pairs fit great and also stayed in place without needing to be adjusted.
-These considerations made both styles of Ivy and Lilly underwear a tester favorite for comfortability.
+These considerations made both styles of Iris and Lilly underwear a tester favorite for comfortability.

 When doing physically demanding activities, it's important that a pair of underwear is breathable, moisture-wicking, and quick to dry.
 To test how quickly each product dried, we washed them and hung them all out to dry, and timed how long each pair took to dry.
 To test moisture-wicking capabilities, we sprayed the inside of the garment with water and timed how long it took to dry.
-We also wore each pair while exercising, and tested if they got sweaty, and how long they took to dry after finishing the activity.
+We also wore each pair while exercising to test if they got sweaty and how long they took to dry after finishing the activity.

 Some pairs got sweaty and felt uncomfortable, while others wicked moisture and dried quickly.
 The Under Armour Hipster's lightweight material performed best in the line dry test, and was breathable and dried quickly while biking and exercising.
 The Fruit of the Loom Breathable Bikini also performed well in all tests in this category, and testers were happy to wear it in their sweatiest endeavors, including biking, hiking, backpacking, snowboarding, and skating.